andrearyang/andrearyang/README.md

 ### :woman_technologist: About Me:
 I'm Andrea Yang, a high school developer <img src="https://i.pinimg.com/originals/6a/16/3e/6a163ebe5227c2216ad440b7dcc2985d.gif" width="30"> from the USA.
-- :telescope: I’m a creator of multiple projects.
+- :telescope: I’m a creator of many projects :D

-- :seedling: Budding competitive programmer.
+- :seedling: Researcher, writer, life-long learner

 - :zap: And lover of STEM :)